Marijuana allergy is real, rare and affects 1 out of every 100 users. Are you one of them?

 Just so you know.

-There is a thing called Cannabinoid Hyperemesis Syndrome (CHS) — if you’re smoking marijuana for a long time you’ve probably heard about it.
+There is a condition called Cannabinoid Hyperemesis Syndrome (CHS) — if you’ve been smoking marijuana for a long time you’ve probably heard about it.

 It develops all of a sudden and ONLY in long-term regular smokers.
 And it sucks.

-I came across this horrific NY Mag interview of a woman that found out she has CHS.
+I came across a NY Mag interview of a woman that found out she has CHS.
 She had terrible nausea and vomiting sessions and finally, after a dozen tests, her doctor told her that she developed an intolerance to cannabis.

 In the end, she had to quit smoking.
 Yikes.